dylanbloodworth/portfolio/content/posts/_index.md

 title = 'Blog'
 date = 2025-02-25T22:06:14-05:00
 draft = false
-lead = "Every intellectual endeavour starts with a note"
+lead = "'Every intellectual endeavour starts with a note' - Sönke Ahrens"
 +++

-Testing
+Here is a collection of writings, essays, thoughts, or any other category you might choose to classify ideas.
+They are organized by date, from newest to oldest.

+&nbsp;

+---